neondatabase/website/content/docs/manage/api-keys.md

 <TabItem>

-Navigate to your organization's **Settings** > **API keys** to create a new key.
+Navigate to your organization's **Settings** > **API keys** to view a list of existing keys and the button to create a new key.

-Make sure you copy the key immediately.
-You won't be able to view it again after leaving the page.
+When your new key is generated, the secret token will be displayed only once.
+Copy it immediately and store it securely - you won't be able to retrieve it later if you lose it.

 ![creating an api key from the console](/docs/manage/org_api_keys.png)
 </TabItem>

 <TabItem>

-To create an organization API key via the API, you need to use your personal API key and have admin permissions in the specified organization.
+To create an organization API key via the API, you need to use your personal API key.
+You also need to have admin-level permissions in the specified organization.

 ```bash shouldWrap
 curl --request POST \